-- 1 Tbsp pure maple syrup or honey
+- 1 Tablespoon pure maple syrup, or honey

-- 1 Tbsp toasted or regular sesame oil
+- 1 Tablespoon sesame oil, toasted or regular

 To Cook Pork:

-- 1 pork tenderloin trimmed of fat and silverskin removed
+- 1 1/2 lb. pork tenderloin, trimmed of fat and silverskin removed

 - Salt and freshly ground pepper

-Prepare the sauce: While the pork is cooking, heat 1 Tbsp. oil in a large saucepan over medium heat.
+- Prepare the sauce: While the pork is cooking, heat 1 Tbsp. oil in a large saucepan over medium heat.
 Cook shallot and garlic, stirring regularly, until softened, about 3 minutes.
-Add the curry paste and lime zest and cook, stirring constantly, until paste is slightly darkened in colour and very fragrant, about 2 minutes.
-Add the coconut milk, lime zest, brown sugar and lime juic and stir to combine.
+Add the curry paste and cook, stirring constantly, until paste is slightly darkened in colour and very fragrant, about 2 minutes.
+Add the coconut milk, lime zest, brown sugar and lime juice and stir to combine.
 Bring to a simmer and continue simmering until reduced and thickened.